jvde-github/AIS-catcher/README.md

 The web viewer configuration can be found under Output > Web Viewer.
 Here, you should activate the viewer and enter your station details, including a name and your geographical coordinates.

 ![Web Viewer Settings](https://github.com/user-attachments/assets/c6fc1a5f-c47d-41b2-96b1-82308eea2b14)

+### Device Settings

+Specific device settings for your SDR or other input device can be set in the Device section.

 ### Service Control